Particular/docs.particular.net/nservicebus/messaging/discard-old-messages.md

 NOTE: It's not recommended to be used in a production environment as it may lead to subtle hard to diagnose message loss situations.

-To discard all current messages in the endpoint queues at startup:
+To discard all existing messages in the incoming queue at startup:

 snippet: PurgeMessagesAtStartup